Skip to main content

 • Type 2 (organization) NPI — identifies who is billing and being paid (billing provider).

-• The 855R is the bridge: it ties the individual's billing rights to the group's TIN so Medicare knows the group is authorized to bill for that person.
+• The reassignment (reported on the 855I; formerly the standalone 855R) is the bridge: it ties the individual's billing rights to the group's TIN so Medicare knows the group is authorized to bill for that person.

 Common reassignment scenarios:

-• New hire at an existing group: the already-enrolled physician files an 855R reassigning to the group (plus an 855I change to add the new practice location).
+• New hire at an existing group: the already-enrolled physician reports the reassignment to the group on an 855I change of information (adding the new practice location in the same filing).
 The group does not file a new 855B.

-• Physician works at two groups: they can reassign to multiple TINs — a separate 855R per group.
+• Physician works at two groups: they can reassign to multiple TINs — a separate reassignment per group, each reported on the 855I.
 Each reassignment is independent.

 • Physician leaves a group: the group (or the individual) should terminate the reassignment in PECOS.
 Leaving stale reassignments active is a compliance and audit risk.